lostatc/codot/docs/codot.1.rst

 Identifier
     An identifier is a string used in one or more template files to represent a value in the corresponding source files.
-Each identifier corresponds to an option in a config file.
+Each identifier has a name, which is an alphanumeric substring that corresponds to the name of an option in one or more config files.
+The default identifier format is '{{%s}}', where '%s' represents the name of the identifier, but this can be changed in the 'settings.conf' file (see FILES_).
+The format of an identifier should be such that it doesn't conflict with the syntax used in any of the source files.
+Identifers in tempalte files can not span multiple lines.

 Role
     A role is a way for multiple config files containing the same options to be